Criminal Justice / First Responders

 The Institute's Criminal Justice program provides assistance to agencies and professionals to better serve people will disabilities.
 Topics include:

 - How to communicate with people with disabilities

 - How to set up office/building for accessibility

 - Information and referral - linking people and agencies with needed resources

-Sexuality is an integral part of human live.
-It fulfills a number of personal and social needs but when exercised irresponsibility it can have a variety of negative outcomes including violent behavior.
+Sexuality is an integral part of human lives.
+It fulfills a number of personal and social needs but when exercised irresponsibly it can have a variety of negative outcomes including violent behavior.

 Listed below are resources for family members and professionals seeking additional information on the topics of the criminal justice system and sexuality.